 2. Summer Island & Muskoka River

 Summer Island, located right by the mouth to the Muskoka River is another favourite spot among local fishing enthusiasts.
 Muskoka River is home to a healthy population of small-mouthed bass and pike and is easily accessible by canoe, kayak, or boat.

 Only accessible by water, this fishing spot nestled in Muskoka Bay is a local favourite for both pike and bass.
 The shallow, weedy waters and minimal boat traffic are a great combination to provide habitats for both species.

-The clear, rocky waters surrounding Lightwood Island are a perfect habitat for northern pike.
-Located just a short paddle or boat ride from the resort, the rock shelf by Lightwood Island is a favourite haunt of local fishermen.
+The clear, rocky waters surrounding Treasure Island are a perfect habitat for northern pike.
+Located just a short boat ride from the resort, Treasure Island is a favourite haunt of local fishermen.

 5. Bear Bay

 This hidden gem is a true local destination for bass and pike alike.
 Located at near the northern end of Muskoka Bay, near The Narrows, Bear Bay is a shallow, weedy bay which offers great opportunity to catch some fish.